-To better understand whether Huskies and Wolves are actually related, lets take a look at the history of the breed.
+To better understand whether huskies and Wolves are actually related, let’s take a look at the history of the breed.

 The Siberian Husky was first thought to have been bred in the 1800s by the Chukchi people.
 The Chukchi people were a tribe that resided in the harsh, arctic conditions of Eastern Siberia.

-Their resilience and ability to thrive in freezing cold temperatures no doubt made them a highly sought after breed, and they were soon developed for use in sled dog racing.
+Their resilience and ability to thrive in freezing cold temperatures no doubt made them a highly sought-after breed and they were soon developed for use in sled dog racing.

-They have since become one of the most easily recognised dog breeds, thanks to their appearances in many tv shows and films, and are adored by families in every continent.
+They have since become one of the most easily recognised dog breeds, thanks to their appearances in many tv shows and films, and are adored by families on every continent.

 In our articles we often talk about how different dogs were originally bred hundreds of years ago to meet the needs of individual communities, but what does this mean and what were they bred from?